North Carolina vs. South Carolina Women's Basketball Predictions & Picks - November 30

 North Carolina Schedule Analysis

-- In their best win of the season, which took place on November 12, the Tar Heels took down the Davidson Wildcats (No. 73 in our computer rankings) by a score of 74-70.
+- The Tar Heels registered their signature win of the season on November 12, when they grabbed a 74-70 victory over the Davidson Wildcats, who rank inside the top 100 (No. 73) in our computer rankings.

 - North Carolina has one Quadrant 2 win, tied for the 20th-most in Division I. But it also has one Quadrant 2 loss, tied for the 44th-most.